MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 This example is currently WIP.
 Use it as a reference only.

 The Seal-Nautilus pattern provides secure secret management for enclave applications, where user can encrypt any secrets to the enclave binary.

-One can define a Seal policy bounded to an enclave identity configured with specified PCRs.
-Users can use the enclave identity to encrypt any data using Seal, and only the enclave of the given PCRs can decrypt it.
+One can define a Seal policy configured with specified PCRs.
+Users can encrypt any data using Seal with a fixed ID, and only the enclave of the given PCRs can decrypt it.

 Here we reuse the weather example: Instead of storing the `weather-api-key` with AWS Secret Manager, we encrypt it using Seal, and show that only the enclave with the expected PCRs is able to decrypt and use it.